aotimme/gocsv/README.md

 Arguments:

 - `-n` (optional) Display only the first _N_ rows of the CSV.
-- `--max-width` (optional, default 20, shorthand `-w`) The maximum width of each cell for display.
+- `--max-width` (optional, shorthand `-w`) The maximum width of each cell for display.
 If a cell exceeds the maximum width, it will be truncated in the display.
+- `--max-lines` (optional, shorthand `-l`) The maximum number of lines to display per cell.

 If the length of a cell exceeds `--max-width` it will be truncated with an ellipsis.
-If a cell contains a new-line character, only the first line will be displayed.

 ### xlsx